 Form a Committee.

-Select a coalition of students, at least two faculty and staff members, administrators and family members to lead your No Place for Hate efforts throughout the year to promote respect, equity and inclusion for all.
+Select a coalition of students, at least two faculty and/or staff, administrators and family members (optional) to lead your No Place for Hate efforts throughout the year to promote respect, equity and inclusion for all.

-Sign the Pledge.
+Introduce the Pledge.